Kadampa Buddhism Comes to Los Angeles

 “The main function of a Temple is that those who see it or develop faith in it will receive special blessings.

 “Whoever sees a Temple or an image of Buddha will receive the blessings of Buddha.
 There is no difference with regard to Buddhists and non-Buddhists – anyone, whenever they see an image of Buddha, or a Temple, will receive blessings.

 “Therefore I can say that from my side, or from our side, this is the best public benefit or public service.”Geshe Kelsang Gyatso

 Make a Tax-Deductible Donation

-Kadampa Meditation Center Hollywood is run entirely by volunteers who are working to help the Center offer peace and happiness to the people of Los Angeles and beyond.
+Kadampa Meditation Center Los Angeles is run entirely by volunteers who are working to help the Center offer peace and happiness to the people of Los Angeles and beyond.
 Donations made to the Center go to the International Temples Fund, creating meditation centers such as this one throughout the world.
-Donations also help cover the operational expenses of this Center.
+Donations also help cover the operating expenses of this Center.